Singleton T. Jones: Churches

-He served churches throughout Pennsylvania, Baltimore, Washington, and New Jersey.
+Jones served churches throughout Pennsylvania, Baltimore, Washington, and New Jersey.
 Jones was the pastor of the Zion Wesley A.M.E.
-Zion Church in Southwest Washington, D.C. by 1843.
+Zion Church in Southwest Washington, D.C., by 1843.
 He established a mission, for what in nine years became the Galbraith African Methodist Episcopal Zion Church, in northwest Washington in 1843.

 After the Civil War, church leaders traveled into the southern states to spread the word to African Americans about the black-led African Methodist Episcopal Zion Church.
 Jones went into the southwest.
 Jones was noted for his ability to help his Harrisburg congregants manage the post-war challenges:

 He, with Harriet Tubman were identified as two people from the Church who best understood the needs of African Americans and offered wholesome and worthwhile contributions.
 Jones was the Presiding Bishop of the Missouri Conference when the Jones Tabernacle African Methodist Episcopal Zion Church in Indianapolis, Indiana was named after him in 1872.
 The church was subsequently destroyed by fire.
 A historical marker indicates the location of the former church at North and Blackford Streets.